 6. Plate up the meringues, then top each one with a spoonful of cream, a dollop of lime curd, some mango pieces and finally a sprinkling of toasted coconut.
 Serve immediately.

 The Rangoon Sisters: Recipes From Our Burmese Family Kitchen by Emily and Amy Chung, recipe photography by Martin Poole, is published by Penguin.
-Available now.

 Have you ever made a meringue?
 What’s your favourite meringue topping?
+Why not share your suggestions in the comments section below?

 – With PA